maja-burrack/maja-burrack.github.io/_posts/2024-07-02-pyspark-ts-cross-validator.md

 ---
 layout: post
 title: Creating a Custom Time-Series Cross-Validator in PySpark
+subtitle: I show how to extend PySpark’s built-in cross-validation to support time-series data, with custom folds and windowing strategies.
 ---
 I often build robust machine learning pipelines in PySpark qua my job, and while the built-in machine learning library is very powerful, sometimes I find it lacking.
 Fortunately, we can extend it ourselves to suit our needs.
 Here, I show you how I built a custom time-series cross-validator in PySpark.